radekaadek/technologie-internetowe/threads/README.md

-# A rust program where threads communicate via UnixDatagram sockets
+# A rust program multithreading benchmark